 IT security best practices recommend that passwords of sensitive resources must be reset periodically to prevent unauthorized access.
-Password Manager Pro's periodic password reset feature helps you achieve this by automating the process of scheduled password rotation, thereby eliminating manual password change procedures.
-While Password Manager Pro provides remote password reset support for a wide range of individual target systems, scheduled password rotation can be done only at a resource group level.
-Password resets can be carried out either by agent-less mode or by deploying Password Manager Pro agents in the remote resource.
+PAM360's periodic password reset feature helps you achieve this by automating the process of scheduled password rotation, thereby eliminating manual password change procedures.
+While PAM360 provides remote password reset support for a wide range of individual target systems, scheduled password rotation can be done only at a resource group level.
+Password resets can be carried out either by agent-less mode or by deploying PAM360 agents in the remote resource.

 Multiple options are available to setup the periodicity of password resets.
 And, notifications can be generated at each stage of the execution of the scheduled task.
-In addition, password reset history is also maintained within Password Manager Pro.
+In addition, password reset history is also maintained within PAM360.

 Steps required for the Periodic Password Reset

 You can do the Periodic Password Reset by creating scheduled tasks for the resource groups.
 Following are the steps for scheduling a task for an example resource group.

 - Click the Groups tab from the left pane.
 Click Actions >> Periodic Password Reset.

 - The Periodic Password Reset window pops up which guides you through a four-step process for scheduling the password reset.

 Step 1: Notify before password reset